KULL-Centre/ColabCALVADOS/simulate_and_reweight/README.md

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/KULL-Centre/ColabCALVADOS/blob/main/simulate_and_reweight/CALVADOS_simulate_and_reweight.ipynb)

 This [Jupyter Notebook](https://colab.research.google.com/github/KULL-Centre/ColabCALVADOS/blob/main/simulate_and_reweight/CALVADOS_simulate_and_reweight.ipynb) is designed to run molecular dynamics (MD) simulations of intrinsically disordered proteins (IDPs) and multi-domain proteins (MDPs), and integrate simulations with small-angle X-ray scattering (SAXS) data.
 Simulations are performed using CALVADOS, an implicit-solvent coarse-grained model.
-The notebook `CALVADOS_simulate_and_reweight.ipynb` integrates simulations with experimental small-angle X-ray scattering (SAXS) data by applying Bayesian/Maximum-Entropy reweighting to refine the conformational ensemble of the protein of study.
+Bayesian/Maximum-Entropy reweighting is used to refine against SAXS data the conformational ensemble of the IDP or MDP of study.

 ## Getting Started

 1. Open the following link (Google Chrome is required for everything to work properly) [CALVADOS_simulate_and_reweight.ipynb](https://colab.research.google.com/github/KULL-Centre/ColabCALVADOS/blob/main/simulate_and_reweight/CALVADOS_simulate_and_reweight.ipynb)
-2. Make sure to have GPUs enabled: go to “Runtime”, select “Change runtime type”, select “T4 GPU”, then click on "Connect T4".
+2. Make sure to have GPUs enabled: go to `Runtime`, select `Change runtime type`, select `T4 GPU`, then click on `Connect T4`.
 3. Then run "1.
 Set the environment for simulation".
 After running this cell, you will notice a prompt informing you that "Your session crashed for an unknown reason".
 This is required for all packages to work properly.
 Ignore it and move on to the next step.
 4. In "2.
 Configure your protein", input the protein name, sequence, temperature, ionic strength, pH, and domain boundary.
 You can find those information in [data/SAXS/exp_conditions.csv](https://github.com/KULL-Centre/ColabCALVADOS/blob/main/data/SAXS/exp_conditions.csv) for 13 IDPs and 13 MDPs (see DOI: 10.1016/j.bpj.2022.12.013, 10.1002/pro.5172).
-In [data/SAXS](https://github.com/KULL-Centre/ColabCALVADOS/tree/main/data/SAXS) you will also find structure files (.pdb for 13 MDP) and SAXS data files (.dat).
-Choose the protein you want to work with and download its ".pdb" files (for MDPs) and SAXS data (“.dat” file).
+In [data/SAXS](https://github.com/KULL-Centre/ColabCALVADOS/tree/main/data/SAXS) you will also find structure files (`.pdb` for 13 MDPs) and SAXS data files (`.dat`).
+Choose the protein you want to work with and download its `.pdb` file (for MDPs) and SAXS curve (`.dat` file).
 You can also use your own data for the protein of your choice.
-By checking `example`, all the inputs in fields will be ignored and the MDP THB_C2 will serve as an example with pre-defined settings.
+By checking `example`, all the inputs in fields will be ignored and the MDP Ubq4 will serve as an example with pre-defined settings.

 *Tip: To download files from GitHub, open the file and click on the download button.
 If this button is not present (it is not if you are not logged in with a GitHub account), click on “Raw” and then “File>Save page as…” from Chrome’s menu.*